Before you start

 Here is the Twain Manual for your reference.
 For more in-depth technical info on our VCA line of compressors please take a look at the CompIQ 101 section.
 If you have particular questions regarding how Twain works, or you would like to share your feedback or your own settings to be added here, do not hesitate to contact us.

 Matching the effect and bypass levels

-To match the Wet, Dry, and Bypass levels, first set all knobs as suggested in the image.
-You will use the Mix, Trim, and Make-Up Gain knobs for this operation.
-The position of the knobs may vary slightly due to the potentiometer and parts tolerances.
+To achieve a balanced signal, it is necessary to match the effect and bypass levels.
+The Wet, Dry, and Bypass levels should be set using the Mix, Trim, and Make-Up Gain knobs.
+It is important to note that the position of the knobs may slightly vary due to the potentiometer and parts tolerances.